 1. Admins can request employees to close the orders before sending the relevant documents to the clients or suppliers.
 That way the order will not be editable after a given point and an admin can have control over what is sent to the clients or suppliers.

-Overall, if the entire ordering process is shipped from start to end to an employee, they will have freedom to make such edits but admins have the benefit of not involving a manager with approval.
+Overall, if the entire ordering process is assigned from start to end to an employee, they will have the freedom to make such edits but admins have the benefit of not involving a manager with approval.
 Conversely, if more control and checks are preferable to be in place by managers, admins can do that too gaining more in terms of account control but potentially losing out in fulfillment speed and automation.

 Or login to your account.